serrafrn/git-demo/README.md

 #Demo Git Repository

-This is the firs file in this repo.
+This is the first file in this repo.

 ## Website Contents